 - 1. This indicator comes on when you turn the ignition switch ON (II).
 It is a reminder to check the parking brake.
 Driving with the parking brake not fully released can damage the brakes and tires. - 2.
 If the indicator remains lit after you have fully released the parking brake while the engine is running, or if it comes on while driving, it can indicate a problem in the brake system.
-For complete information, see page 313.
+For complete information, see page 329.

-Supplemental Restraint System Indicator
+SRS Supplemental Restraint System Indicator

 This indicator lights when you turn the ignition switch ON (II).
-If it comes on at any other time, it indicates a potential problem with your front airbags or automatic seat belt tensioners.
-This light will also alert you to a potential problem with your side airbags.
+If it comes on at any other time, it indicates a potential problem with your front airbags.
+This light will also alert you to a potential problem with your side airbags or passenger's side airbag automatic cutoff system.
 For complete information, see page 47.

-SIDE Side Airbag Indicator
+Side Airbag Cut-off Indicator